 Learn something new every day More Info... by email

-Most people who experience inhalation pneumonia are incapacitated at the time the foreign substance is inhaled.
+Most people who experience this condition are incapacitated at the time the foreign substance is inhaled.
 A person may be having a seizure or stroke, or be under general anesthesia for a surgical procedure.
 Individuals who consume too much alcohol or are under the influence of sedative drugs may also choke on mouth fluids or vomit and inhale some into their lungs.
 Occasionally, foods or liquids find their way to the lungs of people with poor gag reflexes or chronic throat problems.
-Having gastrointestinal reflux disease increases the chances of inhalation pneumonia as well.
+Having gastrointestinal reflux disease increases the chances of contracting this type of pneumonia as well.

-Many people who experience inhalation pneumonia are able to get better in a few days with rest and proper fluid intake.
+Many people who contract this kind of pneumonia are able to get better in a few days with rest and proper fluid intake.
 Bacterial infections tend to respond well to a two-week course of oral antibiotics.
 A patient who has serious breathing difficulties may need to be hospitalized and given oxygen therapy.
 With prompt care, even severe cases of pneumonia are usually curable.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!